-There are several ways you can go through to clear cache in Android phone.
+There are several ways you can go through to clear cache on an Android phone.

 1. To clear all cached data in the device, go to Settings > Storage and USB > Internal Storage > tap Cached Data and confirm you want to clear all cached data.

-2. You can opt for removing cache data of just selected apps, one by one.
-Go to Settings > Apps and select the app for which you want to clear cache.
+1. Go to Settings > Apps and select the app for which you want to clear the cache.
 Then, in the App Info interface, tap on Storage > Clear Cache

 - Power off the device,

 - Press and hold the power and volume down button until the phone powers back on.
 If this doesn’t work, the button combination may be different on your device.
 Refer to the user documentation if necessary.

 - On some devices, the touchscreen may not work in recovery mode and you have to navigate using volume keys.